Mint Explainer: Hindenburg's latest salvo against Sebi and Adani—and Kotak

 Summary

-• India's market regulator sent a 46-page show-cause notice dated 26 June to Hindenburg and Kingdon Capital Management alleging that Hindenburg had violated Indian regulations, including inadequate disclosures on how it traded and profited.
+- The US short seller's latest barrage against India's markets regulator follows a Sebi notice to Hindenburg in June alleging that it had violated Indian regulations, including inadequate disclosures on how it traded and profited.

-US short-seller Hindenburg Research said on Tuesday that it had received a notice—ostensibly from India’s stock market regulator—outlining suspected violations of Indian regulations.
+US short-seller Hindenburg Research said it had received a notice from India’s stock market regulator outlining suspected violations of Indian regulations.
 The notice, dated 26 June 2024, was in response to Hindenburg’s 25 January 2023 report in which the short-seller had charged Indian billionaire Gautam Adani with “pulling the largest con in corporate history".

 The Adani group had denied the allegations, but shareholders were rattled as the value of 10 listed Adani Group entities declined by $150 billion over the three months after Hindenburg published its report.